Raising Financially Independent Children | Children's Bureau

 Set Boundaries

-Overall, there must be firm and loving boundaries in place with your adult children, and all of them don’t necessarily need to be financial.
-In fact, the more that you set boundaries and stick to them in all areas of your relationship, the more your kids will understand financial boundaries specifically.
-Allison Bottke, author of the book “Setting Boundaries with Your Adult Children,” discusses limit setting from her professional experience, but also from her personal experiences with her own adult son.
-She lays out guidelines for boundary setting by using the acronym “SANITY,” and many parents have found her advice extremely helpful.
-According to Bottke, Here is the definition of SANITY:
+There must be firm and loving boundaries with your adult children, but not all of them need to be financial.
+The more you set and stick to boundaries in all areas of your relationship, the more your kids will understand financial boundaries.
+Allison Bottke, author of “Setting Boundaries with Your Adult Children,” discusses limit setting from her professional and personal experiences.
+She lays out these guidelines using the acronym “SANITY,” which we have found helpful.
+Here is the definition of SANITY:

-• “Stop: As parents, it’s important that we change how we respond to our children.
-You shouldn’t try to change them.
-Stop the money flow.
-End our own negative behavior.
-“For so long we were in the midst of drama, chaos and crisis,” Bottke says.
-“I had to stop letting my son push my buttons and I needed to stop accepting the consequences for his behavior.”
+• We need to change how we respond to our children.
+As parents, we shouldn’t try to change them.
+Stop the money flow and end our negative behavior.
+Bottke says, “I had to stop letting my son push my buttons, and I needed to stop accepting the consequences for his behavior.”

-• Assemble supportive people: Chances are very high that you have friends or loved ones that have already experienced what you’re going through.
-It’s okay to ask them for support or guidance.
-Knowing you are not alone in this process will help you tremendously.
+• Assemble supportive people: Chances are you have friends or loved ones who have experienced what you’re going through.
+It’s okay to ask for support or guidance.
+Knowing you’re not alone will help you tremendously.

-• Nip excuses in the bud: It’s very easy to enable your children, simply because they are your children.
+• Nip excuses in the bud.
+It’s easy to enable your children’s poor behavior simply because they’re your children.
 Don’t encourage excuses or let them influence your decisions.

-• Implement rules and boundaries: Sit down with your child, make a plan, and discuss how you are going to follow it together.
-Give them a specific date that marks when you will stop financially supporting them.
-Creating a specific timeline with set dates is a great way to stick to a plan and can also be a great learning lesson for your children.
+• Implement rules and boundaries.
+Sit down with your child, make a plan, and discuss how to follow it together.
+Give them a specific date to end financial support.
+A specific timeline with set dates is a great way to stick to a plan and a great learning opportunity for your children.

-• Trust your instincts: If you have a feeling that your child needs financial support at a specific moment or that they’re not financially able to support themselves on their own, listen to your instincts.
-“For me this meant getting in touch with my own life and fixing the messy person in my life – me,” Bottke says.
+• Trust your instincts.
+Listen to your instincts and if you feel your child needs financial support or can’t support themselves.
+“For me, this meant getting in touch with my own life and fixing the messy person in my life—me,” Bottke says.

-• Yield everything: You cannot control every aspect of your child’s life.
-Trying to fix their problems will only stop them from growing and becoming independent.
-You need to love and support them but still avoid enabling them whenever you can.
+• Yield everything.
+You cannot control every aspect of your child’s life.
+Fixing their problems will stop them from growing and becoming independent.
+Love and support them, but avoid enabling them whenever you can.

 Sources: